October 04, 2024

 The Facilities team employs 300 full-time staff and 100 temp and on-call positions; their diligent work and commitment ensure a welcoming, clean and organized environment for the Spartan community on campus.
 A safe, positive physical environment helps students feel more engaged and motivated as they navigate their college experience.

 A day in the life of a Facilities team member varies depending on the work that needs to be accomplished.
 The work often requires physical labor and long hours on one’s feet.
 In the summer of 2024, Assistant Vice President for REHS Ray Gasser wanted to learn more about his team’s efforts, so he grabbed a rubber mallet, pulled on his boots and immersed himself in campus facilities operations.
-Hoping to broaden insights among the frontline REHS team members, Gasser assisted everyday activities in River Trail and South neighborhoods, including cleaning bathrooms, delofting beds and learning how to use technical equipment.
+Hoping to broaden insights among the frontline REHS team members, Gasser assisted with everyday activities in River Trail and South neighborhoods, including cleaning bathrooms, delofting beds and learning how to use technical equipment.

 Supervising REHS